 It’s important to take the medication that your health care professional prescribes.
 Not taking these medications can increase your risk for PAD, as well as heart attack and stroke.
 Medications that may be prescribed include:

-If you have claudication, you also may be prescribed medication (cilostazol) to help improve your walking distance.
+If you have claudication, you also may be prescribed medication (cilostazol) to help improve your walking distance and decrease leg symptoms.

 Talk to your health care professional about what medications you may need based on your condition and other risk factors.

 Type 2 diabetes increases the risk of poor outcomes among people with PAD.
-Achieving glucose control benefits all people with diabetes and can reduce limb-related complications in people with PAD.
+Achieving glucose control benefits all people with diabetes and can reduce limb-related complications in those with PAD.

-- Healthy diet to reduce your cholesterol and manage diabetes
+- A healthy diet to reduce your cholesterol and manage diabetes

 - Reaching and maintaining a healthy weight